 You will recognize gain or loss when a fractional share interest is liquidated or when you sell or exchange shares.
 The gain or loss will equal the difference between the amount you receive for the fractional share interest or the shares and the tax basis for the fractional share or shares.
 If you hold our shares as a capital asset in excess of one year gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
-The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 20% for sales and exchanges of capital assets held for more than one year.
+The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 15% for sales and exchanges of capital assets held for more than one year occurring through December 31, 2012.
+A 20% rate applies to sales and exchanges of capital assets occurring after December 31, 2012.
 A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates (currently up to 35%).